Supporting your child's school journey

 What does being school ready mean

-- have a desire to learn and an interest in the world around them
+- being interested in the world around them

 Where can I get support